Tall Timbers Research Station &

 Crooked Creek

-Annie Schmidt, a private landowner in North Florida participating in the Burning for Birds project through Tall Timbers, regularly monitors her property for birds.
+Annie, a private landowner in North Florida participating in the Burning for Birds project through Tall Timbers, regularly monitors her property for birds.
 Crooked Crook boasts a broad diversity of intact native groundcover that is vital habitat for bird species such a Bachman’s sparrow.
 This property, first monitored for the project in 2021, is planted with longleaf pine and is in varying stages of restoration.
 Following a May growing-season burn on Crooked Creek, the landowner reported “…a sighting of the return of Eastern kingbirds, common nighthawks, and crow species on the first day after the burn, the return of northern bobwhites on the third day, and the return of Bachman’s sparrows within a week following the burn.”
-These fire-adapted and fire dependent birds will thrive upon the native plant species that will soon regenerate to complement the work she has done in longleaf pine restoration on her property, a positive result of her growing-season burn.
+These fire-adapted and fire-dependent birds will thrive upon the native plant species that will soon regenerate to complement the work she has done in longleaf pine restoration on her property, a positive result of her growing-season burn.

 Spring Canyon